juheba/cloud-developer-nanodegree/README.md

 docker image prune --all  # Remove unused and dangling images
 ```

-### Verify
-Visit http://localhost:8100 in your web browser to verify that the application is running.
-http://localhost:8080/api/v0/feed to verify that udagram-api-feed is responding successfully.

 #### Troubleshoot
 1. Make sure that the environment variables are set correctly in your terminal.